kjolley/BIGSdb/README.txt

-v1.47.3: *Potential fix for https://github.com/kjolley/BIGSdb/issues/970.
+v1.48.0: *Add support for placeholder text on isolate query forms.
+Placeholders
-v1.47.2: *Functionality added to support plugins written in Python using the
+          can be defined for provenance fields in config.xml or for scheme/LIN code fields by adding a placeholder value in the appropriate table.
-          BIGSdb Python Toolkit (https://github.com/kjolley/BIGSdb_Python_Toolkit)
+         *Setting of GrapeTree path in bigsdb.conf is now consistent with other Python scripts called by plugins (the old method of defining python3_path and grapetree_path separately still works). v1.47.3: *Potential fix for https://github.com/kjolley/BIGSdb/issues/970. v1.47.2: *Functionality added to support plugins written in Python using the BIGSdb Python Toolkit (https://github.com/kjolley/BIGSdb_Python_Toolkit)